 This Policy sets out the procedures to request an appeal of your exam results or an exception to an OEBC policy, exam registration, or other exam matters.
 In addition, this Policy provides a framework for reviewing any decision made by OEBC, should the Parties agree to use it.

-OEBC must receive both your payment and the appropriate notice form by the following deadlines outlined in the Policy.
+The timelines set out in this policy start when OEBC receives both your payment and the appropriate notice form by the following deadlines outlined in the policy.

 The Notice of Appeal or Notice of Application for a Policy Exception can be emailed to email@example.com.